 When choosing a 3PL in the US, it’s important to find a partner that you trust to handle your inventory, provide a positive experience to your customers, and ultimately help you grow your business in the states and beyond.

-To learn more about choosing the right US-based fulfillment provider, check out our e-guide, How to Choose a 3PL for Your Ecommerce Business.
+To learn more about choosing the right US-based fulfilment provider, check out our e-guide, How to Choose a 3PL for Your Ecommerce Business.

 3. Import your inventory to the US from overseas

-Once your business is legally set up to sell in the US and you’ve chosen a fulfillment partner, we recommend working with a freight forwarder to import your inventory and get it to your 3PL’s distribution center.
+Once your business is legally set up to sell in the US and you’ve chosen a fulfilment partner, we recommend working with a freight forwarder to import your inventory and get it to your 3PL’s distribution centre.
 Freight forwarders have a comprehensive understanding of the requirements, regulations, logistics costs, and documentation your business may need throughout the importation process.

-When you work with a freight forwarder alongside a US-based fulfillment provider, you can leverage their expertise around complex shipping regulations and take a large part of the burden of cross-border commerce off of you and your team.
-ShipBob partners with freight forwarders like Freightos to help our clients book international freight shipments to any ShipBob fulfillment center.
+When you work with a freight forwarder alongside a US-based fulfilment provider, you can leverage their expertise around complex shipping regulations and take a large part of the burden of cross-border commerce off of you and your team.
+ShipBob partners with freight forwarders like Freightos to help our clients book international freight shipments to any ShipBob fulfilment centre.

 [Related article: Freight 101: Introduction to Freight Shipping]

 With the ecommerce market in the US growing so rapidly, it’s never been a better time to expand your ecommerce presence and start selling to US customers.
 If you’re ready to get started with a US-based ecommerce fulfilment partner, check out ShipBob.